outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 ![docker run](/assets/docker-run-adit.jpg)

+Please also follow this post [Cannot pipe to docker run with stdin attached](https://stackoverflow.com/q/71761103/2336707).

 # Data Share

 Docker containers can read from or write to pathnames, either on host or on memory filesystem - to share data.
 There are [three storage types](https://docs.docker.com/storage/):